- General Requirements

 All first-time freshmen (including former dual enrollment students) must complete a First Year Experience course.
 According to admissions status (unconditional vs. conditional), students will be advised to take either: SSC 101 First Year Experience (0), or SSC 104 Academic Success Skills (3).

-Students will achieve course objectives related to their overall adjustment to being a successful student at Jax State.
-Topics discussed include: how to develop a relationship with an academic and career advisor; know and understand Jax State policies; learn about and become active in Jax State activities for students; understand and develop appropriate behaviors for a college student; become familiar with student services; and acquire knowledge and skills necessary to prosper as a Jax State student.
+Students will achieve course objectives related to their overall adjustment to being a successful student at JSU.
+Topics discussed include: how to develop a relationship with an academic and career advisor; know and understand JSU policies; learn about and become active in JSU activities for students; understand and develop appropriate behaviors for a college student; become familiar with student services; and acquire knowledge and skills necessary to prosper as a JSU student.

 First-time freshmen aged 25 or older are exempt from completing a First Year Experience course.
 Dual Enrollment students who are currently in high school are restricted from taking any First Year Experience course designed for undergraduate students.